Hypovenom0180/homebridge-bravia-tvos/README.md

 ## Credit

-A Huge thank you to SeydX and their homebridge-bravia-tvos plugin! https://github.com/SeydX/homebridge-bravia-tvos#readme
+A Huge thank you to SeydX and their homebridge-bravia-tvos plugin!
+This plugin is essentially their plugin with a few changes that enables support for Homebridge 1.0 and Config UI X. https://github.com/SeydX/homebridge-bravia-tvos#readme